MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 One could just scan at a higher level in order to scan a single parent directory, but the half-dozen sub-trees trees were picked in order to have smaller ones which worked more quickly, regardless of the method being used to obtain lists of new files.
 What do we mean when we say these trees are too large?
-The largest of these trees is *hubs* ( /fs/site1/ops/eccc/cmod/prod/hubs ). rsync was run on the *hubs* directory, as just walking the tree once, without any file copying going on.
+The largest of these trees is *hubs* ( /fs/site1/ops/eccc/cmod/prod/hubs ).
+Rsync was run on the *hubs* directory, as just walking the tree once, without any file copying going on.
 The walk of the tree, using rsync with checksumming disabled as an optimization, resulted in the log below::